May Natural History Museum

-Over 8,000 insects, arachnids, beautiful butterflies, and beetles await you, ready to inspire awe and maybe a little bit a fear for those who aren’t big fans of bugs.
+Over 8,000 insects, arachnids, beautiful butterflies, and beetles await you, ready to inspire awe and maybe a little bit of fear for those who aren’t big fans of bugs.
 However, even the biggest entomophobes will soon be drifting excitedly from case to case to see just what rests beyond the glass.
-The collection rotates often, so that new specimens can get their own piece of the fame.
 Walking sticks the size of your hand, gigantic, colorful moths, beetles with a majestic, metallic sheen on their carapace and so much more await you in neatly labeled, rustic cases.
 The range of size and color in the butterfly collection alone is enough to make the trip completely worthwhile.

 Museum founder, the late James May, traveled the world for 80 years to collect each specimen, sending the creatures he found from locations like Africa and South America.
 He collected more than 100,000 specimens in his travels, which is no small feat!
 Before settling in its final location just a touch south of Colorado Springs, the May Natural History Museum, which operates as a family business, took its worldly bugs on the road.
 The family’s nifty traveling collection was enormously popular with anyone who encountered it.
 After a brief stint in Florida, the family realized that Colorado’s dry climate was the only place the bug museum could sustain and protect its enormous — and some say priceless — collection.
 Lucky us, right?